-• There was a slight decrease from Program Year 2004 to Program Year 2005 in the percentage of program enrollees who received pre-post assessments.
-The overall pre/post assessment rate decreased from 85% for Program Year 2004 to 79% for Program Year 2005.
-The decreases for the three instructional programs ranged from a nine percent decrease for ABE and a four percent decrease for both ESL and adult secondary.
-The overall goal for Program Year 2006 is to increase pre-post assessment percentages to the Program Year 2004 level, but by the same token, ensure that educational gains for ABE, ESL, and ASE instructional programs remain high.

-- There was a significant improvement in ESL benchmark attainment over Program Year 2004.
-This improvement met an overall lowa adult literacy program continuous improvement goal that was established for Program Year 2005.
-It also represented a focused effort on the part of the local adult literacy programs to improve benchmark performance for the ESL instructional program. - The benchmark improvement goal for Program Year 2005 was to meet or exceed 90% of the negotiated benchmark levels.
-This goal was met. - The major focus area for benchmark attainment improvement for Program Year 2006 is the Englishas-a-Second Language instructional program for the "Low Advanced ESL" educational functioning level.
+- There was a slight decrease from Program Year 2005 to Program Year 2006 in the percentage of program enrollees who received pre-post assessments.
+The overall pre/post assessment rate decreased from 79% for Program Year 2005 to 77% for Program Year 2006.
+The overall goal for Program Year 2007 is to increase pre-post assessment percentages to the Program Year 2005 level, but by the same token, ensure that educational gains for ABE, ESL, and ASE instructional programs remain high. - There was a significant improvement in ESL benchmark attainment over Program Year 2005.
+This improvement met an overall lowa adult literacy program continuous improvement goal that was established for Program Year 2006.
+It also represented a focused effort on the part of the local adult literacy programs to improve benchmark performance for the ESL instructional program. - The benchmark improvement goal for Program Year 2006 was to meet or exceed 90% of the negotiated benchmark levels.
+This goal was met. - The major focus area for benchmark improvement for Program Year 2007 is to increase the pre-post assessment rate for the adult basic education program to the Program Year 2006 benchmark level.

 This report provides base line benchmark data against which succeeding program year's benchmark data can be evaluated.
-The benchmark data can serve as the basis for local and state program improvement for Program Year 2006.
-The overall goal for benchmark improvement for Program Year 2006 is to maintain benchmark attainment at the 95% level.
+The benchmark data can serve as the basis for local and state program improvement for Program Year 2007.
+The overall goal for benchmark improvement for Program Year 2007 is to maintain benchmark attainment at the 95% level.